lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 * The indebtedness that would have given rise to <abbr>UBTI</abbr> was repaid more than one year prior to the disposal of the debt-financed investment
 * The debt-financed investment made no distributions of income (e.g. dividends, interest, rents, royalties) during the relevant fiscal year<sup><a href="#fn15" id="#fref15">15</a></sup>

+To the extent that the fund is making use of a subscription credit facility for short-term borrowings to “bridge” a gap between the time a transaction closes and the time the fund receives capital called from its limited partners<sup><a href="#fn16" id="fref16">16</a></sup>, it will often be able to rely on the second option, since most portfolio investments held by a <abbr>PE</abbr>/<abbr>VC</abbr> fund will be held for approximately three to five years, and the borrowings under the subscription agreement will typically be repaid relatively quickly once capital is called from the fund’s limited partners.

 ### Transaction fees and advisory fees

-Many <abbr>PE</abbr> fund sponsors charge various transaction, advisory, or monitoring fees to their portfolio companies.<sup><a href="#fn16" id="fref16">16</a></sup> Such fees are paid from the assets of the portfolio companies and thereby reduce the returns to limited partners.
+Many <abbr>PE</abbr> fund sponsors charge various transaction, advisory, or monitoring fees to their portfolio companies.<sup><a href="#fn17" id="fref17">17</a></sup> Such fees are paid from the assets of the portfolio companies and thereby reduce the returns to limited partners.
 As a general rule, limited partners will try to compel the fund sponsor to share all or part of these fees with them.

 However, U.S. tax-exempt investors will be concerned that if the fund receives a share of these fees, it may be deemed to be [income from a business or trade](#incomefromatradeorbusiness), and thus <abbr>UBTI</abbr> if the fund is a flow-through entity (e.g. a limited partnership or <abbr>LLC</abbr>) for U.S. federal income tax purposes.

 #### The solution

-To minimize this risk, almost all <abbr>PE</abbr> funds will arrange for the these transaction, advisory, or monitoring fees to be paid to the general partner of the fund.<sup><a href="#fn17" id="fref17">17</sup> The general partner will then apply some or all of the fees it receives towards reducing the _next period’s_ management fee paid to the general partners by the limited partners.
+To minimize this risk, almost all <abbr>PE</abbr> funds will arrange for the these transaction, advisory, or monitoring fees to be paid to the general partner of the fund.<sup><a href="#fn18" id="fref18">18</a></sup> The general partner will then apply some or all of the fees it receives towards reducing the _next period’s_ management fee paid to the general partners by the limited partners.
 If there is any excess of fees received over the management fee payable by the limited partners, this excess will typically be carried forward to be applied against future management fees payable by the limited partners, and will _not_ be paid out to the limited partners.

-While this solution has never been fully tested in litigation, and might still run afoul of the assignment of income doctrine,<sup><a href="#fn18" id="fref18">18</a></sup> there seems to be relatively little sign—as of June 2015—that this solution is likely to be challenged by the <abbr>IRS</abbr>.
+While this solution has never been fully tested in litigation, and might still run afoul of the assignment of income doctrine,<sup><a href="#fn19" id="fref19">19</a></sup> there seems to be relatively little sign—as of June 2015—that this solution is likely to be challenged by the <abbr>IRS</abbr>.
 I would be fairly confident in predicting that this solution, which has been extensively used in the <abbr>PE</abbr> industry, will continue to be used by most fund sponsors and limited partners.

 ## U.S. taxable investors

+### Controlled Foreign Corporations

+#### The solution

+### Passive Foreign Investment Companies